Azure/CloudShell/README.md

 resources.
 As a web-based environment, Cloud Shell provides immediate management access to any device with a network connection.
-Azure Cloud Shell provides a [host of tools](https://docs.microsoft.com/azure/cloud-shell/features), including Azure CLI, Azure PowerShell, Ansible, Terraform, Puppet Bolt, kubectl, and many more.
+Azure Cloud Shell provides a [host of tools](https://docs.microsoft.com/azure/cloud-shell/features), including Azure CLI, Azure PowerShell, Ansible, Terraform, kubectl, and many more.

 For more details, check out
 [Overview of Azure Cloud Shell](https://docs.microsoft.com/azure/cloud-shell/overview).